How are Habitat houses Funded?

 To volunteer or get more information, click here (links to Volunteer Signup), call the Habitat office (419-222-4937) or email Mark Suderman (links to my email firstname.lastname@example.org), volunteer coordinator.

 DONATE - While Habitat for Humanity-Lima Area has received significant gifts from businesses and individuals, the backbone of financial support comes from the many persons willing to donate smaller amounts to the ministry.
-A primary means of supporting Habitat for Humanity is "Club 1000" (links to Club 1000), an effort to enlist 1000 persons in the larger Lima Area who give $10.00 a month ($120.00 annually) or more.
+A primary means of supporting Habitat for Humanity is "No Place Like Home Club", an effort to have sustainable income by enlisting persons in the larger Lima Area to give $10.00 a month ($120.00 annually) or more.

 APOSTLES BUILD - A new model is emerging called "An Apostles Build."
 This is an ecumenical cluster of churches joining together to provide both funding and volunteers for a house build.
 We are currently working to develop an Apostles Build Project Team with representatives from area churches.
 Contact us for more information.